cafe01/system_bus.dart/README.md

 - **Channels**: Bi-directional communication streams between peers
 - **Path-based routing**: Similar to HTTP routers with parameter extraction
 - **Performance optimizations**: Message batching and efficient serialization

+## Roadmap

+SystemBus follows a progressive release schedule, with each minor version focusing on key features:

+- **0.4.0**: Standardized request/response pattern for simpler communication
+- **0.5.0**: Peer discovery mechanism for automatic service detection
+- **0.6.0**: Path-based routing with support for route parameters
+- **0.7.0**: Pub/Sub pattern for topic-based event distribution
+- **0.8.0**: Message filtering and validation capabilities
+- **0.9.0**: Performance optimizations for high-frequency communications
+- **1.0.0**: Stable API with comprehensive documentation

+This roadmap serves as a guide and may be adjusted based on user feedback and evolving requirements.

 ## License